linode/docs/docs/guides/tools-reference/basics/write-to-a-file-from-the-shell/index.md

 image: HowtoWritetoaFileFromtheShell.jpg
 modified_by:
   name: Nathaniel Stickman
-title: "Write to a File From the Shell"
+title: "How to Write to a File From the Shell"
-h1_title: "How to Write to a File From the Shell"
+title_meta: "Write to a File From the Shell"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos